 In this way, the mind's natural desire for knowledge can become its own weakness if not left unsatisfied.
 Mr. Miyagi knew this.

 Without a Mr. Miyagi in our lives, we are unable and unwilling to grasp the wisdom of doing things without knowing why.
-The moment when Daniel realizes that he was already doing karate, is the moment we kids (and adults) realized that we know more about the world than we think, just by living in it.
+The moment when Daniel realizes that he was already doing karate, is the moment we kids (and adults) realized that we know more about the world than we think, just by living in it and doing the work.

 And now the real training can begin.